stonemjs/docs/src/docs/essentials/configuration.md

 getNumber('PORT')                   // Unsafe: throws if PORT is missing or invalid
 ```

-This fail-fast behavior helps catch misconfiguration **before your app starts** — which is exactly what you want.
+This fail-fast behavior helps catch misconfiguration **before your app starts**, which is exactly what you want.

 ### Env Helpers